epflgraph/graphontology/README.md

 The script will automatically check whether you got everything imported correctly and let you know if something has gone wrong.

+## Proposing changes to the ontology
+If you want to propose modifications to the ontology, refer to the README file in the `data` subfolder.